Pathway Essay Assignment: Prompt, Criteria, and Submission Details

 Writing the Essay: The goal is not to summarize your learning; rather, use specific examples of theories, ideas, or methods you studied in your Pathway courses in order to demonstrate how you have gained a deeper, more complex understanding of an issue or problem by considering that issue or problem through more than one field of study.

 Criteria for Success

 To pass, an essay must earn a “pass” on all sections of the rubric pertaining to the Pathway learning objectives and the standards for written communication.
-Use the 2020-21 Pathway Essay Evaluation Rubric to plan your writing and to review your essay before submitting it.
+Use the 2021-22 Pathway Essay Evaluation Rubric to plan your writing and to review your essay before submitting it.
 An exemplary pass will represent a substantial achievement and will showcase your ability to engage in multidisciplinary analysis.
-Students whose essays receive exemplary passes on all areas of the rubric are eligible for recognition of outstanding achievement.

 Important Information as You Prepare to Write

 - Review and reflect on your Pathway’s description.

 - Identify an issue or problem related to your Pathway’s theme that you will analyze in your essay.
 This issue or problem should be sufficiently complex so that it can be analyzed through a multidisciplinary perspective.

 - Reflect on the assignments and learning you completed within your Pathway courses, and analyze how those connected to your Pathway’s theme and to the issue or problem you will analyze.